 Well-known wearable gadgets include smartwatches that sync with your phone and fitness trackers.
 The future of wearable technology is predicted to go far beyond exercise trackers, however.

 Advances in material fabrication for flexible electronics coupled with the availability of smaller power sources that power up in an instant are already reducing the size of wearables.
 Combine these with an enhanced IoT (Internet of Things), connectedness for rapid data exchange could put wearables for personal safety, comfort and information right at your fingertips, wrist or even your dog’s collar.

-Beyond Steps: Wearable Gadgets for Health
+Beyond Steps: Wearable Gadgets for Smart Healthcare